-In addition, we also show the scatter $ \sigma_\phi$ about the median, calculated from the median absolute deviation, upscaled by the inverse of $\sqrt{2} \; \mathrm{erf}^{-1}(1/2) = 0.6745\dots$, to match the relation between median absolute deviation and standard deviation in a Gaussian distribution ($\mathrm{erf}^{-1}$ is the inverse error function).
-We find 10~percent higher flux in \darkhorse relative to JADES; this discrepancy is due to different path-loss corrections between JADES DR4 \citep{scholtz+2025} and \darkhorse, and will be addressed in a future data release.
+We find 10~percent higher flux in \darkhorse relative to JADES.
+This discrepancy correlates with both the intra-shutter offset along the dispersion direction ($P=0.01$) and anti-correlates with the observed line wavelength ($P=0.03$).
+We attribute the discrepancy to the empirical path-loss corrections, which are reflection-symmetric along the cross-dispersion direction of the MSA, but not along the dispersion direction, thus explaining the correlation with the intra-shutter offset in the dispersion direction only \citep[see][their Appendix~B]{scholtz+2025}.
+The anti-correlation with wavelength is readily explained by the increasing PSF size with redder wavelengths.
+Over several pointings, this bias should be effectively random, but since we are dealing with single-pointing surveys and a small overlap of 43 galaxies, the fixed pitch of the MSA introduces this systematic trend.

 As an alternative to the standard data reduction, we also analysed the emission-line fluxes without background subtraction, leaving it to the line-fitting algorithm to remove the background.
 The resulting line fluxes are shown in Fig.~\ref{f.noback}, where we find good agreement with the default data reduction.
 The systematic offset to higher flux is due to avoiding nod subtraction; this can happen in some faint sources, but is systematic for bright sources, due to self-subtraction of spatially extended sources.
 Overall, the agreement supports allocating even more microshutters, and using local methods or a model for background subtraction.